 Why do we sue nursing homes and assisted living facilities?
 We recognize that you have many choices for your potential counsel.
 We simply want you to know that our experience in this area is extensive, more than 30 years.
 Our clients have seen many strong results, often long before a trial.

-The attorneys at Holland, Holland Edwards & Grossman understand this industry and have held many facilities accountable across this state.
+The Colorado nursing home abuse and neglect attorneys at Holland, Holland Edwards & Grossman understand this industry and have held many facilities accountable across this state.
 Over and over, we have strongly brought the message to nursing homes and assisted living facilities that the kind of behavior that violates civil rights is totally unacceptable.
 Many times, we have delivered this message to owners, administrators, nurses and even CNAs in cross examinations that make them reflect very hard on what they have done – and own it.
 We have evaluated cases of every kind and description and can help you effectively and powerfully present your claims.

 John’s own personal experience with his mother being neglected in a nursing home lead to his passion in this area.
 While he was in law school at U.C.L.A. his mother was in a coma and needed only to be frequently repositioned.
 Because she was not, she quickly developed a pie-sized pressure ulcer on her spine, which he discovered when he picked her up to hug her.
 We understand the permanent feelings that come from such experiences and know neglectful nursing homes must be held accountable.

 The government regulates these facilities but does not sufficiently act on what it finds.
 Nursing homes are cited with deficiencies, re-cited but inevitably allowed to continue to operate.
 Facilities in violation are occasionally fined, but very few are ever closed.
 One of the things that nursing homes understand well is money.
 Making nursing homes pay claims has the best and most realistic approach to holding them responsible.
 It is only when nursing home owners truly conclude that it is in their best economic interest to provide adequate care that conditions will change.